ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Experiments

 All models in this paper are implemented by PyTorch~\cite{paszke2019pytorch} based framework MMRotate \cite{zhou2022mmrotate}, and trained with AdamW \cite{loshchilov2018decoupled} optimizer.
-The initial learning rate is 10$^{-4}$ with 2 images per mini-batch with default `3x' training schedule.
+The initial learning rate is 10$^{-4}$ with 2 images per mini-batch with ‘3x’ training schedule on DOTA-v1.0, DIOR-R and OHD-SJTU-L and ‘9x’ training schedule on OHD-SJTU-S respectively.
 In addition, we adopt learning rate warm-up for 500 iterations, and the learning rate is divided by 10 at decay step.